roberto98/telegram-bots-collection/README.md

 - Structured error handling and logging
 - Environment variables for secure credential management

+## 🍲 Random Italian Recipes Bot

+### Overview

+This bot provides users with random Italian recipes from various categories sourced from GialloZafferano.
+Users can select different food categories and receive recipe links with just a few clicks.

+### Features

+- Categorized recipe selection (Antipasti, Primi, Secondi, Contorni, Desserts, etc.)
+- Random recipe generation within selected category
+- Refresh functionality to update recipe database
+- Clean, interactive UI with inline keyboards
+- Progress tracking during database updates
+- Support for multiple food categories

+### Technical Implementation

+The bot is built using:
+- Python with python-telegram-bot library
+- Web scraping with BeautifulSoup and requests
+- Multi-threaded operation for efficient data collection
+- JSON storage for recipe database
+- Inline keyboard for category selection
+- Progress tracking during database refreshes

+## 💰 Crypto Price Alert Bot

+### Overview

+This bot monitors cryptocurrency prices and sends alerts when specific price thresholds are reached.
+It integrates with Coinbase to provide real-time price tracking.

+### Features

+- Price alerts for various cryptocurrencies
+- Customizable price thresholds with greater/less than comparisons
+- Real-time price monitoring
+- Interactive conversation flow with inline keyboards
+- Multiple command options (track, help, contact)

+### Technical Implementation

+The bot leverages:
+- Python with python-telegram-bot library
+- Coinbase API integration for real-time pricing
+- Conversation handlers for interactive navigation
+- Inline keyboards for user interface
+- Job queue for periodic price checking
+- Custom callbacks for alert notifications

+## 🛒 Amazon Offers Scraper Bot

+### Overview

+This bot automatically scrapes Amazon deals and sends them to Telegram channels.
+It monitors specific deal pages and notifies subscribers about new discounts, complete with images and pricing information.

+### Features

+- Real-time monitoring of Amazon deal pages
+- Automatic notification of new offers
+- Complete offer details including images, prices, and discount percentages
+- Duplicate detection to prevent repeated notifications
+- Customizable monitoring intervals

+### Technical Implementation

+The bot is built using:
+- Python with python-telegram-bot library
+- Web scraping with BeautifulSoup and requests
+- Asynchronous operation for real-time monitoring
+- HTML formatting for rich message display
+- Set-based tracking of sent items

 ## 🔧 Setup and Installation

 ### Prerequisites